apache/gravitino/docs/apache-hive-catalog.md

 When you use the Gravitino with Trino.
 You can pass the Trino Hive connector configuration using prefix `trino.bypass.`.
 For example, using `trino.bypass.hive.config.resources` to pass the `hive.config.resources` to the Gravitino Hive catalog in Trino runtime.

+When you use the Gravitino with Spark.
+You can pass the Spark Hive connector configuration using prefix `spark.bypass.`.
+For example, using `spark.bypass.hive.exec.dynamic.partition.mode` to pass the `hive.exec.dynamic.partition.mode` to the Spark Hive connector in Spark runtime.

 ### Catalog operations

 Refer to [Manage Relational Metadata Using Gravitino](./manage-relational-metadata-using-gravitino.md#catalog-operations) for more details.